-Free accommodation is available in Burnie, Campbell Town, Deloraine, Dover, Flinders Island, George Town, Huonville, King Island, Latrobe, New Norfolk, Nubeena, Oatlands, Perth, Queenstown, Scottsdale, Smithton, St Helens, St Mary’s, Swansea, and Zeehan.
+Free accommodation is available in Burnie, Campbell Town, Deloraine, Dover, Flinders Island, George Town, Huonville, King Island, Latrobe, New Norfolk, Nubeena, Oatlands, Perth, Queenstown, Scottsdale, Smithton, St Helens, St Mary’s, and Swansea.

-Someone may be there to meet you when the plane lands.
+Someone may be there to meet you when the plane lands to drive you to the health facility.
 This is normally organised by the health centre that you are placed with.

-In most cases yes.
-However, these vary from site to site and full details, including WIFI passwords, are provided in the Information Pack.
+In most cases there is interent provided via WiFi.
+However, access methods may vary from site to site and full details, including WIFI passwords, are provided in the Information Pack.
 In some areas, students are able to access the Internet at a University of Tasmania campus as well.
-The accommodation at Zeehan is the only accommodation that does not have an Internet connection.
 For students staying at Perth, portable Internet devices are provided.

 We encourage all students to take their own laptop computer with them when they go on placement.
 While computers are provided at some properties, taking your own computer means you can use it when and where you like.
 Details of IT services available at each site are in the Property Fact Sheets.

 Each property has a television and music player.

 If there is a problem with the accommodation, with the computers, or with other people staying at the accommodation, please advise the Centre for Rural Health straight away during working hours.

 Please phone 1800 244 000 and indicate where you’re staying and a contact phone number.